sciath/sciath/docs/index.rst

 SciATH provides:

 -  An object to define a test.
-A “test” consists of:
+A "test" consists of:

-   -  a unique textual name;
+   -  a unique name;
    -  one or more executables;
    -  a number of MPI ranks (1 for serial execution)
    -  a text file containing the expected output;